Zowie EC2-A – Review

 Buttons and scroll wheel

-The Zowie EC2-A produce a heavy and accurate experience and both clicks sound and feel the same, so no issues there.
-I’m not personally a fan of super light clicks (for reference; I used the G403 on a daily basis and those clicks are borderline too light for me) so for me the clicks on the EC2-A are near perfect.
+The Zowie EC2-A has a pretty heavy, though crisp clicking experience.
+Both clicks sound and feel the same, so no issues there.
+I’m not personally a fan of super light clicks so for me the clicks on the EC2-A are real winners.

 I didn’t find myself accidentally clicking a button or accidentally double clicking and the buttons have a pleasant tactile feel to them.
 The side buttons are located very conveniently (they do not get in the way whatsoever during gameplay) but it has to be said that they do have quite a bit of travel time and feel a bit mushy.
 When you press them you kind of go ‘in’ the shell of the mouse so I’d have liked to see a bit less travel time here.

 The scroll wheel is rather loud (at least in comparison to some other gaming mice out there) but it does have pretty satisfying and easy to feel steps to it and it’s easy enough to press.
-People who bind important in-game actions to the mouse wheel (like jumping for bunny hopping) will be especially happy.
+The mouse wheel is designed that way to make it easier to use for gaming related actions, so people who select their weapons (or spells or what have you) with scroll will not accidentally skip past a weapon, for example.
+I rather liked the scroll, but being that it’s pretty different from most other mice not everyone will immediately fall in love with this one.

 Quality and cable